 What happens after a forecast model is created?

 Despite the best forecast models and powerful computers that run them, what comes out is essentially a

-computers guess of what the weather will be.
-Refining this to a best guess is only achieved when
+computer-guess of what the weather will be.
+Refining this to a better guess is only achieved when

 meteorologists with experience of local weather systems